dsb-lab/Docker-single-cell-analysis/README.md

 # Use without docker

 In the file `requirements.txt` there is the defined basic packages used and its versions for the analysis.
-The analsys is performed using Python3.8.8
+The analsys is performed using Python3.8.8.

+Inside home, you will find all the analysis scripts.

 # Construct Docker